-- In A Brother's Price, when Jerin's toddler sisters are inconsolable about his going away to get married, he comforts them by suggesting to bake a cake.
+- In A Brother's Price, when Jerin's toddler sisters are inconsolable about his going away to get married, he comforts them by suggesting they bake a cake and make ice cream.

 - In one of the books in The Pendragon Adventure, Bobby appears in modern-day Stony Brook where his Muggle friends live, and they go to their local fast-food hangout for fries.